 This document explains how to charge for user registration on a membership site.
 The information provided here can be adjusted to suit any other type of site that involves charging for user registration.

 To enable the charging of user registration on your site, three plugins are used:

 - WooCommerce – Creates the product that we want to sell.
 In our example, it is the membership.
 We also use it to set up payment options and all other related e-commerce settings.

-- CRED – Creates the front-end user registration forms.
+- Forms – Creates the front-end user registration forms.

-- CRED Commerce – Connects the CRED user registration forms with WooCommerce and automatically creates orders when users submit the forms on the front-end.
+- Toolset Forms Commerce – Connects the User Registration forms with WooCommerce and automatically creates orders when users submit the forms on the front-end.

-Since CRED will be in charge of creating the newly registered user accounts, it is important to set the correct account-creation options in WooCommerce settings.
+Since Forms will be in charge of creating the newly registered user accounts, it is important to set the correct account-creation options in WooCommerce settings.

 Deselect both options in the Enable Registration section and select both options in the Account Creation section.